Skip navigation

 • Nearly one half of women live longer than 5 years after diagnosis

-• If diagnosis is made early in the disease and treatment is received before the cancer spreads outside the ovary, the 5-year survival rate is high
+• If the diagnosis is made early in the disease and treatment is received before the cancer spreads outside the ovary, the 5-year survival rate is high

 When to Contact a Medical Professional